ataulmaola/Excel-Analytics/README.md

 This project focuses on analyzing sales data using **Microsoft Excel**.
 It includes data cleaning with Power Query, data modeling with Power Pivot, and building an interactive report/ dashboard using PivotTables and DAX measures.

-The goal is to extract meaningful business insights, track KPIs, and support strategic decision-making through clean visualizations and reporting.
+The goal is to extract meaningful business insights, track KPIs, and support strategic decision-making through clean reporting.

 ---